Gorebridge: History

-The village got its name from the bridge across the River Gore, a tributary of the South Esk.
+The village was founded by the Dewar family of Vogrie House.
+It got its name from the bridge across the River Gore, a tributary of the South Esk.
 It was the home of Stobsmill, Scotland's first gunpowder mill, at the Gore Water, that started operating in 1794 and closed in 1875.
+The settlement greatly increased in size after the opening of the Waverley Line in 1847.
+Its commanding views towards the Pentland Hills made it a popular holiday destination in the 19th Century.
 In the 1860s century a coal mine called Emily Pit was opened, the village grew as miners came and a railway was built to take the coal from the mine.
 The Emily Pit and Gore Pit (another coal mine) were together renamed the Arniston Colliery which closed in 1962.
 The railway line was closed in 1969 and reopened in 2015.